lddweb/ldd-directory-lite/readme.txt

 A. No. It is strictly used for the *Business Directory* and is for those who have submitted a business listing and would like to make changes to their directory entry.

 = Q. I would like to use this plugin for community organizations but need to change the text in places where it says business.
 Is this possible? =
-A. There is now a text field on the Settings page called `Directory Label` where you can change this text.
+A. There is a text field on the Settings page called `Directory Label` where you can change this text.

 = Q. The same image is being displayed across all the listings, why is this? =
-A. The filename of the logo used for each listing is based upon the *username* that has been entered for each individual listing.
-If all the listings have no username then whatever logo you upload for any one of them will be applied to all of them (same goes if multiple listings have the same username).
-Each listing should have a unique username.
+A. The filename of the logo used for each listing is based upon the *login name* that has been entered for each individual listing.
+If all the listings have no login then whatever logo has been uploaded for any one of them will be applied to all of them (same goes if multiple listings have the same login).
+Each listing should have a unique login.

 == Changelog ==

+= 1.3.10 =

+- Made WordPress 3.5 the minimum required version to operate this plugin.
+- Modified logo file naming function to use listing names instead of login names.
+- Added dialog boxes to Submit Listing to ensure a `listing name` and/or `login name` is entered.
+- Added setting to change the default view of the directory front end to either Categories or Listings.

 = 1.3.9 =